Buffy Anne Summers

-When Buffy is smashing The Master's skeleton, she destroys the left half the rib cage along with the sternum (breast bone).
-But later, when she destroys the right sight, the sternum and some of the left sided ribs are still attached.
+Goof: When Buffy is smashing The Master's skeleton, she destroys the left half the rib cage along with the sternum (breast bone).
+But later, when she destroys the right side, the sternum and some of the left sided ribs are still attached.

 Xander: They're gonna cook her dinner? ...
 I'll pretend I didn't say that.